Poker-Cactus/R-type-mirror/docs/BENSHMARK_PACKETMANAGER.md

 ## 2. Integration with CMake

-For your game engine, CMake integration is the critical point.
+For the game engine, CMake integration is the critical point.

 ### **vcpkg**
 - Integrates via a toolchain file.
 It's very "magical": you pass `-DCMAKE_TOOLCHAIN_FILE=...` and libraries become available via `find_package()`.